 While both lenders can get you funds in as little as one business day at no cost to you, BlueVine comes out on top thanks to its wire transfer option that can get you funding in just a few hours.

 Which has a better reputation?

-Fundbox has almost as many reviews on Trustpilot and averages 9.7 out of 10.
-Add to that more than 90% of its customers who rated it an excellent lender.
+As of June 2019, Fundbox has even more reviews on Trustpilot and averages 9.7 out of 10.
+Add to that more than 90% of its customers who rated it excellent.
 Customers also sound pleased with Fundbox’s customer service.

 The numbers say Fundbox has a higher rating, and more people say its services are excellent.